ly3xqhl8g9/development-principles/README.md

 # Development Principles

-A bounded-set of principles for the general development of processes (software-related and beyond).
+A bounded set of principles for the general development of processes (software-related and beyond).

 ## Introduction